marcelarie/rund/README.md

 `rund` keeps track of the directories and shell session to run the commands only the first time you `cd` into the directory on that session.

+If you are concerned about security, don't worry. `rund` will prompt you to allow the commands in the `.rundir` file before running them.

+Simply type `rund allow` in the root of the project directory and the commands will be executed from now on.

 Of course, this is a very simple example.
 You can have more complex commands for example to start a development server, run tests, etc.